 If you’re someone who loves everything cute, you have to check out Japan-based artist and illustrator Sai Yun Sun.
 Her tiny caricature stamps are wonderfully expressive, and some have been turned into digital stamps for the popular Asian chat app LINE (think emojis, but cooler).

-Ok, so technically she works with rubber stamps instead of linoleum or wood, but her work is just too cute to ignore.
+Unlike most of the linocut artists on the list, she works with rubber stamps instead of linoleum or wood, but her work is just too cute to leave off the list.
 She’s also extremely prolific, so following her is sure to lead to some inspiration (even if you don’t understand Japanese!).

 This Finnish linocut artist is currently based in Amsterdam, but her work still calls back to her northern roots.
 Her designs are filled with imagery from dark evergreen forests and lush florals filled with small creatures.